Mumia Abu-Jamal can reargue appeal in 1981 police slaying

 - Did a Queens podiatrist help Donald Trump avoid Vietnam?

-District Attorney Larry Krasner’s office says it has not decided whether to challenge the ruling.
-Defense lawyer Judith Ritter says Tucker recognizes that Abu Jamal’s appeal was tainted.
+District Attorney Larry Krasner, through a spokesman, said he was reviewing the decision and had not yet decided whether to challenge it.
+Defense lawyer Judith Ritter said Tucker recognized the “need for a new appeal untainted by such bias.”

+The case against Abu-Jamal, a former radio journalist, has received international attention among death-penalty opponents and criminal justice reform advocates.

+Faulkner’s widow, Maureen, had a rare outburst in court earlier this year, noting the legal proceedings had gone on for 38 years and asking, “When is this case going to end for us?”